 Nancy desperately wanted a job in aviation.
 She had come here to meet this Bob Love person.
 Why pass up the opportunity?
 Just because he was testy, didn’t mean she had to be.
 She nodded at the apologetic Henry and deigned to re-enter the ogre’s office.

-EXCERPT from Chapter Four of Flight from Fear
+EXCERPT from Chapter Twenty-Four of Flight from Fear

 When it came, she knew instantly what it was — that small but distinct metallic rip.

 Lacy looked down at the instrument panel.
 The first dial she checked was the cylinder head temperature.
 She didn’t have to look any further.
 The needle was rising.
 Dreading what she would see, she raised her head to look out.
 Sure enough, a jet of slick black oil was pulsing onto the front of her canopy.

 “Oil line rupture,” — Lacy breathed into her microphone.
 Her throat was constricted and she could barely get the words out.

 The smear of oil shut off her forward visibility.
 Then the big, four hundred fifty horsepower engine — deprived of its lubricant — seized up, coughed like a dying man, and quit.
 Lacy, an awful sinking feeling in her stomach, knew instantly she had only minutes to find a place to land.
 Remembering the instructions in the Flight Manual as well as Shorty’s and her other instructors’ warnings, she reached over and turned off the gas and the ignition and lowered the nose of the airplane.